airtonix/compile-middleware/README.md

 Either a function or Regular Expression is accepted as filename parameter.
 When using RegEx, a special capture group named as `name` should be defined.

-**WARN** The middleware use `fs.watch` to invalidate source files.
-Please make sure that node works on your platform.

 Related Works
 -------------